 As an EU national you are entitled to come to Ireland to take up employment or self-employment.
 You do not need an employment permit.
 Nationals from the other countries of the European Economic Area (EEA), that is, Norway, Iceland and Liechtenstein, and Switzerland do not need employment permits to work in Ireland.

 I’m a non-EEA national and I want to work in Ireland after graduation – what do I need to know?

-Hoping to study in Dublin?
+Planning to study in Dublin?
 Here’s our simple step-by-step guide.
 It’ll help you keep stress levels to a minimum in the run-up to your move.
-1) Choose your course Check out the [link]list of universities and colleges in Dublin[/link].
+1) Choose your course Check out the list of universities and colleges in Dublin.
 Investigate the courses that you’re interested in and make sure you can meet the entry requirements.
 Attend an open day if you can – it will give you a feel for student life on campus.
 2) Apply and accept Found your course?
 Apply as soon as possible.
-In most cases you’ll be sent a letter of offer.
+In most cases, you’ll be sent a letter of offer.
 You need to accept this to be officially enrolled.
-Procedures may vary so make sure you’re familiar with the enrolme
+Procedures